 Ramesh Ramakrishnan brings to Dovetail more than 25 years experience in biotech and clinical research, and in commercialization of genomic solutions.
+Prior to joining Dovetail, Dr. Ramakrishnan was Executive Vice President of Research and Development at Fluidigm Corp.
 He holds a PhD in Zoology from Georgetown University and the University of Poona, India, which he earned through the Fulbright Scholarship Program.
 Prior to his tenure at Fluidigm, Dr. Ramakrishnan worked at Nanosphere and Motorola Life Sciences in assay and array development.

 Veronica Mankinen brings a track record of over 20 years of success in a variety of commercial roles of increasing responsibility for companies such as Fluidigm, BioNano Genomics, Agilent and Applied Biosystems/Life Technologies.
 She has built and led sales, support and marketing organizations in the genomics industry focused in research and applied applications.
 Through a focus on delivering the right tools to the right customers to enable their success she delivered triple-digit growth in the Cytogenetics business while at Agilent and in the Food and Animal Pathogen Screening business at Applied Biosystems.
 She holds a Bachelor’s in Molecular Biology from the University of California, San Diego.